HopkinsIDD/flepiMoP/documentation/gitbook/how-to-run/advanced-run-guides/running-on-a-hpc-with-slurm.md

 11 directories, 1 file
 ```

 Note that this contains the `model_output` directory but only limited to the batch run named 'sample_2pop-20250521T190823_Ro_all_test_limits' as well as a file called `manifest.json` which can be used to reproduce the run from scratch if needed.

+For Hopkins affiliated users there is also the `--sync` flag which will add a sync protocol called 'default' that will save the results to the default s3 bucket of `s3://idd-inference-runs`.
+Using this flag does require that the user have write access to that bucket and that the configuration file used not have a sync protocol named 'default'.